webandco/flow-migrate-database/README.md

 | -------------------------- |----------------------------------------------------------------------------------------|
 | migration:createStructure  | Run configured Webandco.MigrateDatabase.structure.commands on the destination database |
 | migration:copytables       | Copy rows from the source to the destination database and update sequences as needed   |

+## Performance

+The insert is split into chunks and sent via `INSERT INTO [table] (col1,col2,....)
+VALUES (...),(...),(...),..` to the destination database.
+A local test migration of around 2.6 mio rows from MySql to PostgreSQL took around 5 mins.

 ## License